top of page

 Search for the Same Surname in One Location

-Before I can claim the above entry for John Townley pertains to my brick wall ancestor, I need to dig deeper in early census records.
+Before claiming the above entry for John Townley pertains to my brick wall ancestor, I need to dig deeper into early census records.

-I need to search for all Townleys in Cincinnati.
-Then I might need to expand my search to Hamilton County and all of Ohio.
+I need to find all Townleys in Cincinnati and then expand my search to Hamilton County and Ohio.

 Using a wildcard search of: